gwu-libraries/sfm-ui/docs/collections.rst

 ---------------

-Twitter searches collect tweets from the last 7-9 days that match search queries, similar to a regular search made on Twitter, using the `Twitter Search API <https://dev.twitter.com/rest/public/search>`_, similar to a regular search made on `Twitter <https://twitter.com/search-home>`_.
+Twitter searches collect tweets from the last 7-9 days that match search queries, similar to a regular search done on Twitter, using the `Twitter Search API <https://dev.twitter.com/rest/public/search>`_.
-Based on relevance, this is **not** a complete search of all tweets, limited both by time and arbitrary relevance (determined by Twitter).
+This is **not** a complete search of all tweets; results are limited both by time and arbitrary relevance (determined by Twitter).

 Search queries must follow standard search term formulation; permitted queries